SeCre827/Energy-Live-ntua-saas2022-18/README.md

 ## Getting Started

-This section in about running the project either by installing and running it in your local machine.
+This section is about running the project by installing and running it on your local machine.
 Or if you just want to see how it works, you can see our live demo [here](https://i.wish.iknew/).
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-This is an example of how to list things you need to use the softwareX.

 - [node.js](https://nodejs.org/en/)
   <br/>